f90/Wave-U-Net/README.md

 ## Training/running the experiments

-Since the paper investigates many model variants of the Wave-U-Net and also trains the [U-Net proposed for vocal separation], which achieved state-of-the-art performance, as a comparison, we give a list of model variants to train and the command needed to start training them:
+Since the paper investigates many model variants of the Wave-U-Net and also trains the [U-Net proposed for vocal separation](https://ismir2017.smcnus.org/wp-content/uploads/2017/10/171_Paper.pdf), which achieved state-of-the-art performance, as a comparison, we give a list of model variants to train and the command needed to start training them:

 | Model name (from paper) | Description                                             | Separate vocals or multi-instrument? | Command for training                          |
 |-------------------------|---------------------------------------------------------|--------------------------------------|-----------------------------------------------|